engie-group/zabel-elements/README.md

 - SonarQube
 - SquashTM

 Elements are of two kinds: _ManagedServices_, that represent services that are managed by Zabel, and _Utilities_, that represent services that are used by Zabel.

+Managed services host project resources.
+They typically are the tools that project members interact with directly.

+Utilities may also host project resources, but they typically are not used directly by project members.
+They are either referentials, or some low-level infrastructure, necessary for the managed services to function, but otherwise not seen by project members.
+A LDAP server would probably be a utility, used both as a referential and as an access control tool.

 In the above list, Kubernetes is a utility.
 The other elements are managed services.

 You can use this library independently of the Zabel platform, as it has no specific dependencies on it.
 In particular, the **zabel.elements.clients** module may be of interest if you want to perform some configuration tasks from your own Python code.

 Contribution of new wrappers, or extensions of existing wrappers are welcomed.
 But elements can be provided in their own packages too.